Student's bomb threat joke locks down Reed City middle school

 According to the press release, the safety drills and training provided to students and staff at RCAPS assisted in a quick and precise reaction to the threat.

-Reed City Public Schools Superintendent Mike Sweet said the threat was conveyed to an administrator by someone other than the individual who allegedly made it.
+Reed City Public Schools Superintendent Michael Sweet said the threat was conveyed to an administrator by someone other than the individual who allegedly made it.

 Given the nature of the information, Sweet said they didn’t know for sure if the threat was genuine but until they knew for sure, they treated it as if it was.